bbody/bbody.github.io/_posts/2019-11-12-multiline-javascript-converter.md

 Although this project is not as complex as CMD Resume, I did manage to learn quite a bit.
 I tried a few new frameworks, particularly Mocha/Chai, which I'd been itching to try for a while.
 While introducing tests, due to the project's manageable size, I was able to decouple logic from the UI using Browserify and write better tests.

 I do think I may have spent more time than was worthwhile on Multiline JavaScript Converter.
-This is particularly true since I can use ECMA6 in most of my projects now; however, I have found use for it with ASCII art in CMD Resume.
+This is particularly true since I can use ECMA6 in most of my projects now, however, I have found use for it with ASCII art in CMD Resume.
 I also went down the path of turning it into an [NPM package](https://www.npmjs.com/package/multilinejavascriptconverter), which leveraged the decoupling of logic and UI.
 The problem is that the other project I planned to use it for got scrapped.

 Overall, I think this project served an actual need I had, even if it was only a problem for a short time.
 I learned a lot; however, I think I went down too many fruitless paths.
 Like any project, it was a learning experience and has made me a better developer.